ChaoukiBenIssaid/SynapticByte/README.md

 # SynapticByte

-> Visual intuition for the math behind intelligence — built with Manim.
+> Visual intuition for the math behind intelligence, built with Manim.

 This repository contains the full Manim source code for every animation published on the [**SynapticByte**](https://www.youtube.com/channel/UCz9OT1Rcx5MgUDxK4fsMXOQ) YouTube channel.
 Each video is a self-contained, fully-reproducible explainer covering topics across probability, statistics, linear algebra, and the mathematics of machine learning.